FREQUENTLY ASKED QUESTIONS

 Since then the AV Awards has helped define and raise industry standards and become the most talked about event in the AV calendar across the globe.

-In 2019, the AV Award’s celebrated its 21st anniversary.
-To celebrate, the AV Awards moved to a new venue, got a new look and we put on a high-tech production to give the best experience to our industry and innovative technologies and creations helped bring it to life by our sponsors.
+In 2019, the AV Awards celebrated its 21st anniversary.
+To mark this occasion, the AV Awards moved to a new venue, got a new look and staged a high-tech production to give the best experience to our industry.
+Innovative technologies and creations by our sponsors helped bring it to life like never before.

-We also received a record-breaking number of entries and hosted our first awards at Evolution, enjoyed by almost 1,500 key industry professionals.
+We also received a record-breaking number of entries and hosted the awards for the first time at Evolution London, enjoyed by almost 1,500 key industry professionals.